Vonng/pigsty/README.md

 > PIGSTY: Postgres in Graphic STYle

 Pigsty is a monitoring system that is specially designed for large scale PostgreSQL clusters.
-Along with a  database provisioning solution.
-It also shipped with a four-node VM sandbox environment based on [vagrant](https://vagrantup.com/).
+Along with a  postgres cluster provisioning solution.
+It also shipped with a four-node VM sandbox environment based on [vagrant](https://vagrantup.com/) for demonstration purpose.

 ![](doc/logo/logo-full.svg)